foundry-rs/book/src/forge/deploying.md

 If you are verifying an already deployed contract, read on.

-You can verify a contract on Etherscan, Sourcify or Blockscout with the [`forge verify-contract`](../reference/forge/forge-verify-contract.md) command.
+You can verify a contract on Etherscan, Sourcify, oklink or Blockscout with the [`forge verify-contract`](../reference/forge/forge-verify-contract.md) command.

 You must provide:
 - the contract address